opengisch/QField-docs/documentation/how-to/qfield-interface/map-interaction.en.md

 # Interact with the map

-Here are some of the possible interactions with the map in QField.
+There is a lot you can do inside QField.
+There exists a number of buttons, icons and settings, which may or may not be relevant for your used case.

 ## Map legend
 :material-tablet: Fieldwork

+!!!
+Workflow
-Open the side "*Dashboard*" and expand the layers list to display the legend of the map.
+Open the **Side Dashboard** and expand the layers list to display the legend of the map.

 On double-tap or long-press on a layer, you get offered the following possibilities.